joshborup/Mongo-Mini/README.md

 - The document model maps to the objects in your application code, making data easy to work with
 - Free to use
 - Data in MongoDB has a flexible schema. insertions are enforced at the Schema level which can be updated on the fly, this allows us to dynamically modify the schema without downtime.
+- Better horizonal scaling when it comes to larger applications that have a alot of data
+- Eliminates the need for expensive join operations

 ### Vocab